Cookie preferences

 If I want to try it, what should I do?

 APPLE Schools extends its support to additional schools as funding permits.
-We collaborate with school districts to identify underserved schools and initiate discussions to assess their willingness and commitment to participate in our program.
+We collaborate with school authorities to identify underserved schools and initiate discussions to assess their willingness and commitment to participate in our program.

 Impact & scalability